Low Self Esteem

 What is low self-esteem?

 Low self-esteem means having an overall negative opinion about the kind of person you are.
 This will be reflected in the negative way in which you may value or judge yourself.
-The beliefs which form the essence of low self-esteem can sometimes be difficult to put into words and then you’ll simply have a prevailing sense of being worthless or inadequate.
-At the very heart of low self-esteem is a core belief that you’re just not good enough: there is something fundamentally ‘wrong’ with who you are.
+The beliefs which form the essence of low self-esteem can sometimes be difficult to put into words and then you will simply have a prevailing sense of being worthless or inadequate.
+At the very heart of the problem is a core belief that you are just not good enough: there is something fundamentally ‘wrong’ with who you are.

 Impact of low self-esteem

 Low self-esteem can have a strong impact on many areas of your life and can have a severely damaging effect.

 As mentioned above, it will be reflected in the basic beliefs and negative thoughts you may have about yourself, such as:

 ‘I don’t matter’